jacobswartzentruber/library-project-FCC/README.md

 This is a Personal Library project for Free Code Camp Quality Assurance Course.

 The base code is from the Personal Library Boilerplate linked above.
-I added the routing and logic necessary to complete the user stories for the challenge.
+I added the routing and logic necessary to complete the user stories for the challenge as well as improving HTML/CSS styling and updating relevant data per Ajax requests.

 Since this project is contained within the Quality Assurance Course, I wrote functional tests using Mocha and Chai to help validate all input and output are within desired expectations.